Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Sanem Ahearn of Colorescience adds, “Of the numerous ways to improve mobile app conversion rates, ease of payment is the most important.
 When a user is on your app and they find something of interest, having the ability to purchase with one or two taps will increase conversions tenfold.

 This quick purchase method is made even easier with the built-in payment options on mobile devices, especially if they are integrated as part of your app.
 The more complicated the payment process, the less likely a customer is to read and complete each step to pay for an item.

 As simple as it is, streamlining the payment process will provide a visible increase in your mobile app conversion rate.”

-Editor’s Note: Use this App Store Connect dashboard to see sales, trends, and download data for all of your company’s apps.
+Editor’s Note: Use these free App store dashboards to see sales, trends, and download data for all of your company’s apps.

 “Address common areas of concern,” says Kas Andz of Kas Andz Marketing Group.
 “How does the app works?
 What about App permissions (better if it doesn’t require users’ location or GPS) and data privacy?
 Providing such important information upfront can motivate users into completing their registration.”

 Adam Inglis of Digital Chimp adds, “After running the digital marketing for major music-streaming and dating apps (with downloads in the tens of millions) in Asia a few years back, we always looked into the user journey and bottlenecks.
 You’d be surprised at the number of users who drop-off when there is just one extra step in the sequence.
 Streamline the process for a user and remove unnecessary steps.

 “Optimize the first impression,” says Rahul Vij of Webspero Solutions.
 “In less than 5 seconds, you can tell people what your application does.
 In those few seconds, you can encourage visitors to download or confuse them to leave the page.
 Focus on creating the first impression.